alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](<https://github.com/alan-turing-institute/data-safe-haven>).
 + Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 + Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
 This command will give you a URL and a short alphanumeric code.
-You will need to visit that URL in a web browser and enter the code
+You will need to visit that URL in a web browser, enter the code and log in to your account on Azure
 + Run `./Setup_SHM_DNS_Zone.ps1 -shmId <SHM ID>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.
 + If you see a message `You need to add the following NS records to the parent DNS system for...` you will need to add the NS records manually to the parent's DNS system, as follows: